 // Edition Statement //

-AppNee provides the Xshell Commercial Edition multilingual full installers and all versions universal serial number for Windows 32-bit & 64-bit.
+AppNee provides the Xshell/Xshell Plus Commercial/Enterprise Edition multilingual full installers and all versions universal serial number, as well as portable full registered versions for Windows 32-bit & 64-bit.

 // Installation Notes //